gsdlab/ClaferMooVisualizer/README.md

 v0.3.6.15-04-2014

 Visualizes a set of non-dominated optimal variants (Pareto Front) and allows for exploration and trade-off analysis.
 Read more in the paper [Visualization and Exploration of Optimal Variants in Product Line Engineering](http://gsd.uwaterloo.ca/publications/view/528).
+The current version can be used outside the product line domain: various design optimization problems, architecture exploration, packaging problems are supported.

 ClaferMooVisualizer is part of Clafer Tools.
 Read more in the paper [Clafer Tools for Product Line Engineering](http://gsd.uwaterloo.ca/publications/view/519).